hazthompson/python-to-do-list/README.md

 ## Tests

-To get started with test run the following to install selenium:
+To get started with tests run the following to install selenium:

 - python3 -m pip install selenium